jpwaves/banana2/README.md

 git clone git@github.com:jpwaves/banana2.git
 ```

 After cloning the repository, `cd` into the `banana2` directory and run `npm install` or `npm i` in the terminal to install all the necessary dependencies for the web app.
-Then `cd` into the `server` directory (which is within `banana2`) and create a file called `.env` and copy and paste the following template code into that file:
+Then `cd` into the `server` directory (which is within `banana2`) and edit a file called `.env` that should contain the following template code in that file:

 ```
 PORT=3306